oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-props-04-vulnerabilities.md

 10. `fix_planned` & Not Affected
 11. `no_fix_planned` & Not Affected

-CSAF Viewer MAY sort the remediation items accordingly.
+CSAF Viewers MAY sort the remediation items accordingly.

 ##### Vulnerabilities Property - Remediations - Date